rpereira-dev/CubeEngine/README.md

 The flowing update algorythm (for eacg liquid block instance): the most it is called, the faster / smoother the water will flow, and so the flowing effect will look realistic, but this is a quite costly call as it require to rebuild a terrain mesh.
 So for now it is call like each 4 frames)

-Algorythm:
+Algorithm:

         var amount
         if amount < MIN_LIQUID_AMOUNT:
                 disperseWater() (remove block)
-        else:
-                if the block under this instance is air: make the instance 'fall', reducing this block height by 1 else if the block under is liquid: transfer as much liquid from the current instance, to the instance under if the current instance still has an amount of water: transfer as much liquid possible to neighbor liquid block (x+1, z), (x, z+1), (x-1, z), (x, z-1)
+        else if the block under this instance is air: make the instance 'fall', reducing this block height by 1 else
+        			if the block under is liquid:
+                        transfer as much liquid from the current instance, to the instance under if the current instance still has an amount of water: transfer as much liquid possible to neighbor liquid block (x+1, z), (x, z+1), (x-1, z), (x, z-1)

 # Light